 Turning suddenly or landing on uneven ground.

 Repeated sprains of the ankles may lead to joint instability and poor balance and co-ordination.
 Exercises to prevent this should be included in the rehab programme.

 If the ACL is ruptured it leaves the knee unstable and exposes other tissues to increased risk of injury too.
 It is common to surgically reconstruct the ACL

 A long period of Rehabilitation is required afterwards.
 The rehab period aims to:

-Shoulder dislocation is a common traumatic injury which can occur during sporting activity or simply as a result of a fall.
+Shoulder dislocation is a common injury occurring during sports or simply as a result of a fall.

-A dislocated shoulder occurs when the head of the arm bone separates from the shoulder blade at the shoulder joint.
-The shoulder joint has great mobility but consequently little stability and is susceptible to dislocation.
+A dislocation occurs when the head of the arm bone separates from the shoulder blade at the shoulder joint.
+The shoulder joint has great mobility but poor stability, and is susceptible to dislocation.
 A subluxation is a partial dislocation of the shoulder.